canonical/ops-lib-manifest/README.md

 This class provides the following functions:
 1) Integration with lightkube to create/read/update/delete resources into the cluster
 2) Provides a means to select a manifest release
-3) Loads manifest files from a known file heirarchy specific to a release
+3) Loads manifest files from a known file hierarchy specific to a release
 4) Manipulates resource objects of a specific release
-5) Provides comparisons between the installed resources and expected resouces
+5) Provides comparisons between the installed resources and expected resources
 6) Provides user listing of available releases

 ### Creating a Manifest Impl